 Marrakech is unlike anywhere we have travelled before.
 Walking around the rose-hued city we felt a childlike sense of wonder, taking in all the new shapes, colours, tastes, smells and sounds.
-From contemplating intricate architectural details to hearing the call for prayer while sipping mint tea on the rooftop, Marrakech was a sensory overload in all the right ways.
+From contemplating intricate architectural details to hearing the call to prayer while sipping mint tea on the rooftop, Marrakech was a sensory overload in all the right ways.

 We spent over a week in the city and have picked what we think are the best spots for your 3 days in Marrakech.